ms-iot/vscode-ros/doc/spec/debug-ros-nodes.md

 2. inject `ptvsd` using API exposed by `vscode-python` (this avoids potential `ptvsd` version mismatch)
 3. start a Python-attach debug session with `vscode-python`

+To avoid potential version mismatch between the `ptvsd` module used by the Python extension and the one to be injected into the Python process, we use the [API][vscode_python_api] exposed by `vscode-python` to ensure the same version across processes.

 ### Example for `attach`

 ```json